Frank Spotnitz: Ransom

 Ransom, produced for CBS in the US, France's TF1, Canada's Corus/Global and RTL in Germany, was a suspense drama set against an international backdrop.
 It starred Luke Roberts and was co-created, executive-produced and co-written by Spotnitz.
 The thriller follows crisis and hostage negotiator Eric Beaumont, whose team is brought in to save lives when no one else can.
 Beaumont understands criminals better than they understand themselves and uses his insight into human behaviour to resolve the most difficult kidnap and ransom cases.
 Despite the stakes, Beaumont refuses to resort to violence, even when confronted by some of the world's most dangerous criminals.
 Ransom was VOX Germany's highest rated drama premiere for over 15 months and France's TF1 premiere reached over 4 million viewers for a market share of 25%.
 The show ran for three seasons.

 Leonardo

-Mr. Spotnitz produced Leonardo.
-Among the first TV shows completed during the COVID-19 pandemic in Italy, the show was a dramatization of what might Leonardo Da Vinci's life have been like.
+Spotnitz produced Leonardo.
+Among the first TV shows completed during the COVID-19 pandemic in Italy, the show was a dramatization of what Leonardo da Vinci's life might have been like.
 The series was released in early 2021 in RAI for Italy, Amazon Prime for the United Kingdom and Ireland, as well as Sony LIV in India, and PikTV in Canada.
 This eight-part series was a depiction of personal sacrifice, leading Da Vinci on a pathway that changed the world.
 Two of the main characters were portrayed by Aidan Turner and Freddie Highmore.
 Additionally it was produced by The Alliance (RAI, France Télévisions, ZDF and RTVE).

+Devils

+Spotnitz worked as a consulting producer on the financial drama Devils.
+He took over writing and executive producing for its second season in 2022.